nicholaswmin/dyno/README.md

 replication of an actual production environment.

-This is a prototyping tool that helps testing whether some prototype idea is worth proceeding with or if it has unworkable performance issues.
+This is a prototyping tool that helps testing whether some prototype idea is worth proceeding with or whether it has unworkable scalability issues.

+It's multithreading nature is meant to mimic the execution model of horizontally-scalable, shared-nothing, cloud-deployed parallel-services that live behind a load balancer.

 It's original purpose was for benchmarking a module prototype that heavily interacts with `Redis`.

-It's not meant for side-to-side benchmarking of synchronous code either, [Google's Tachometer][tachometer] might be a better fit there.
+It's not meant for side-to-side benchmarking of synchronous code, [Google's Tachometer][tachometer] being a much better fit.

 ## Tests